alda-lang/alda.io/index.md

 * Easy to understand, markup-like syntax.

-* Designed for musicians who don't know how to program, and programmers who don't know how to music.
+* Designed for musicians who don't know how to program, as well as programmers who don't know how to music.

 * A score is a text file that can be played using the `alda` command-line tool.